TritonDataCenter/rfd/rfd/0097/README.md

-In addition, we've gone ahead and reserved a uint_t of flags as the second member of each structure to allow us to have a more capabilities like set of flags if we want to indicat that they support various features along the way.
+In addition, we've gone ahead and reserved a uint_t of flags as the second member of each structure to allow us to have a more capabilities like set of flags if we want to indicate that they support various features along the way.
 One example of this would be having a driver declare that it supports VLAN tagging and stripping.

-This impacts the `MAC_CAPAB_RINGS` capabililty structure, the `mac_group_info_t` structure and the `mac_ring_info_t` structure.
+This impacts the `MAC_CAPAB_RINGS` capability structure, the `mac_group_info_t` structure and the `mac_ring_info_t` structure.
 These are discussed in [mac_capab_rings(9E)](./man/mac_capab_rings.9e.pdf), [mac_group_info(9S)](./man/mac_group_info.9s.pdf), and